You’ve been knocked off your bike by a car

 - Drivers or passengers open vehicle doors in front of an oncoming cyclist.

-If an accident happens-follow these steps
+If an accident happens-follow these 5 simple steps

-If you have involved in a collision with a car, there are a number of steps you should take.
+If you have been involved in a collision with a car, there are a number of steps you should take.

 - Get yourself to a safe area.
 Exchange contact details with the other party, and make a note of the registration number of their vehicle, like you would in any other kind of road traffic accident.